-Denomination Main activity Interest held 2017 2016 2015
+Denomination Main activity Interest held 2018 2017 2016

-Attend Ambiental Ltda.(1) Treatment of liquid effluents Direct 55% 55% 55%
+Attend Ambiental Ltda.
+(1) Treatment of liquid effluents Direct 55% 55%

 Metropolitana Serviços Ambientais

 Ltda.
 Landfill Direct 50% 50% 50%

 Terrestre Ambiental Ltda.
-(1) Landfill Direct 40% 40% 40%
+(1) Landfill Direct 40% 40%

 CGR Catanduva-Centro Ger.
-Resíduos

-Ltda.
-(2) Landfill Indirect - 50% 50%
+Resíduos Ltda.
+(2) Landfill Indirect 50% 50%

 Logística Ambiental de São Paulo S.A.

-(Loga) (1) Cleaning and collection services Direct and indirect 38% 38% 38%
+(Loga) (1) Cleaning and collection services Direct and indirect 38% 38%

 Unidade de Tratamento de Resíduos

-S.A.
-(3) Landfill Indirect - 54% 54%
+$S.A.^{(3)}$ Landfill Indirect 54% 54%

 (1) In connection with the Transaction, on December 21, 2017, we entered into three definitive agreements for the transfer of our equity interests in Loga, Attend and Terrestre to a vehicle controlled by the Company's former shareholders for a nominal fee.
-These agreements are subject to customary conditions precedent, such as regulatory approvals and other third-party consents.
-Subject to the fulfillment of applicable conditions precedent, we expect the transfer of our interests in Loga, Attend and Terrestre to the Company's former shareholders to be completed in 2018.
+These agreements were subject to customary conditions precedent, such as regulatory approvals and other third-party consents.
+As of December 28, 2018, all three transactions have been completed.